djhshih/swl/spec.md

 - String interpolation: `${outbase}.bam`
 - Descriptions: prefixed by `|` can occur on the same line or on continuation lines

+### Variable interpolation

+Variable interpolations can occur in the annotation block or the command block, including

+- **simple interpolation**: `${name}` or `$name`
+  - references a single named variable in scope
+- **extended interpolation**: `${expr}` where `expr` is not a single name
+  - represents an expression to be evaluated by the eventual execution target or rejected if unsupported

+Scope rules:
+- In an output default, interpolation names are resolved against the task's input and run parameters.
+- In a run-parameter default, interpolation names are resolved against parameters in scope for that task annotation.
+- Interpolations in the command block not defined in the annotation or command block constitute compile-time errors.

 ---

 ## Type System